LONA MANNING

 Picture

 There is a happy marriage, with happy children, in Pride & Prejudice--Elizabeth Bennet’s aunt and uncle, the Gardiners.
 The Gardiners are pleasant characters but they function essentially as a plot device to get the hero in the same room with the heroine.
-Catherine Morland’s curiosity about the death of General Tilney’s unhappy wife is crucial to the plot of Northanger Abbey, her own parents’ happy marriage is not.
+Likewise, Catherine Morland’s curiosity about the death of General Tilney’s unhappy wife is crucial to the plot of Northanger Abbey, her own parents’ happy marriage is not.

 This is not a bug, it’s a feature.
 All of the literary criticism in the world will not change the fact that stories about unmarried young women are more compelling than stories about their mothers, and Ill-matched couples are more useful for comedic purposes than happily-married ones.